theo64oliver/tmux-code-time/README.md

 ```

-## How to save the time; check https://github.com/tmux-plugins/tmux-resurrect/tree/master
 ## Check on https://github.com/tmux-plugins/tmux-battery to understand how to init something that can be displayed in the status bar

 ## How to create a tmux plugin